SebastianMeyer1989/NanoCore/README.md

 ## Known issues and how to solve them
-In this paragraph we will explain potential issues you could encounter within your output data
+In this paragraph we will explain potential issues you could encounter within your output data.